Takakiriy/typrm/README.md

 If the search keyword was the same as the command name of typrm, the command name (search or s) cannot be omitted.

+Entering `#keyword:` or `#search:` in the search keyword will be ignored.
+When searching, use a common full-text search tool such as grep.

 If you do not specify any keywords with the search command, search keyword input mode is started.
 Press Ctrl + C to exit this mode.